alan-mcl/robovon/README.md

 # robovon

-Uses a markov chain to generate lyrics and riffs.
+Uses a markov chain to generate (pretty bad) lyrics and riffs.

 USAGE: python rvlyrics.py <corpus files>

 Options:
- -start-word:XXX : specify the word to start with
+ * start-word:XXX : specify the word to start with